javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 1. **`Watch` -- shows current values for any expressions.**

     You can click the plus `+` and input an expression.
-The debugger will show its value at any moment, automatically recalculating it in the process of execution.
+The debugger will show its value, automatically recalculating it in the process of execution.

 2. **`Call Stack` -- shows the nested calls chain.**